Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 It is a strong muscle in your forearm that helps you grip things tightly.
 It is called the flexor digitorum profundus.
 You can feel it as a big bump on the back of your forearm near the inner side.

-It is the main muscle responsible for gripping because its tendons start lower down your arm compared to other muscles in the forearm.
+It is the main muscle responsible for gripping because its tendons start lower down your arm than other muscles in the forearm.

 Flexor Digitorum Superficialis